segmentio/segment-docs/src/connections/destinations/catalog/startdeliver/index.md

 title: Startdeliver Destination
 ---

-[Startdeliver](https://startdeliver.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) connects data from a variety of sources to get a customer view optimized for Customer Success Managers.
+[Startdeliver](https://startdeliver.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) connects data from a variety of sources to provide a customer view optimized to Customer Success Managers.

-This destination is maintained by Startdeliver.
+Startdeliver maintains this destination.
 For any issues with the destination, [contact their support team](mailto:support@startdeliver.com).

-> note "Note:"
-> The Startdeliver Destination is currently in beta, which means that they are still actively developing the destination.
-To join their beta program, or if you have any feedback to help improve the Startdeliver Destination and its documentation, [contact the Startdeliver support team](mailto:support@startdeliver.com)!
+{% include content/beta-note.md %}

 ## Getting Started